Wood River (Pawcatuck River tributary): Sources

-The Wood River's source is in the swamps northeast of Porter Pond in Sterling, Connecticut.
+The Wood River's source is in the swamps northwest of Porter Pond in Sterling, Connecticut.
 From there, it flows southeast to Hazard Pond, where the river crosses into Rhode Island.
 From the state line, it flows southeast past Escoheag Hill and over Stepstone Falls, then south through Beach Pond State Park where it receives the Flat River.

 After receiving the Flat River, the Wood continues south through the Arcadia Management Area and into the towns of Richmond and Hopkinton, where it flows through the villages of Wyoming and Hope Valley.
 The river continues south through Hopkinton where it converges with the Pawcatuck River at the village of Alton.
 The Wood River serves as the border between Richmond and Hopkinton.

 The upper Wood River, from its source to Stepstone Falls, is known locally as the Falls River.

-Major Resource to the Community
+Major resource to the community

 The Wood River, located in Southwestern Rhode Island, is a protected and beneficial source of water to the Northeast Corridor.
 The Wood River is one of the last remaining pristine bodies of water in the Northeast between New York and Boston.
-According to the Wood-Pawcatuck Watershed Association, “The Pawcatuck Watershed provides drinking water to over 100,000 residents”.
+According to the Wood-Pawcatuck Watershed Association, "The Pawcatuck Watershed provides drinking water to over 100,000 residents".
 There are various laws that have been created in order to preserve this natural source.
 The Wood-Pawcatuck Watershed Association's (WPWA's) mission is to protect the land and water of the Wood-Pawcatuck River from any pollution, such as boating, in order to protect the water sources for more than ten towns.
 The River has been considered one of the most untouched for several years, thanks to the WPWA.
 The WPWA works to monitor the use of any non-electric-powered boats entering the river, as this could be a major cause of pollution.
 The Wood River is opposed to the use of any contaminating factors because so many people fish in the river and often eat the catch of the day.
 The water in the river is also used by visitors to and residents in the area.

 There are several access points along the river.
 As well as being known as one of the most pristine rivers in the Northeast, the Wood River's pure waters also offer a source for several other activities and family fun.
 Families can enjoy boating and fishing all year long.
 Many visitors come to Rhode Island and Connecticut to enjoy canoeing, kayaking, fishing, and even hiking along the water's edge.
 With traffic being so heavy along the river, it is important to preserve the river.
 Cleanliness and fun at the river go hand in hand.